Taxes For The Global Citizen

 Your Knight In Shining Armor: The FEIE

-U.S. property taxes, for example, tend to be much higher than those in other countries, not only because property values are greater, but also because U.S. rates are higher and because of how property tax rates are applied in different countries.
+U.S. property taxes, for example, tend to be much higher than those in other countries, not only because property values are greater, but also because U.S. rates are higher.
+As well, property tax rates are applied differently in different countries.

 My point is that you have to look at the whole tax picture.
 You can’t reduce this very big question to just one of its components—income tax, for example.

-If taxes are a main concern, you can always do what one proud reader wrote in to boast about a few years ago.
-He was responding to an article I’d written stating that Americans never lose their annual IRS filing obligation, no matter where in the world they reside.
-The guy wrote to tell me this wasn’t true.
-If you earn less than the personal exemption and standard deduction amount (the US$9,500 figure for 2012 that I quote above), then you don’t have to file a tax return.
+If taxes are a main concern, you can always do what one proud reader wrote in to boast about years ago.
+He was responding to an article I’d written stating that Americans never lose their annual IRS filing obligation, no matter where in the world they reside or how long they live outside the country.